LeChatP/RootAsRole/README.md

    1. wildcarded command path is more precise than wildcarded command path and regex args
    1. wildcarded command path and regex args is more precise than complete wildcard
    1. A role granting no capability is less privileged than one granting at least one capability
-   1. A role granting no "ADMIN" capability is less privileged than one granting "ADMIN" capability
+   1. A role granting no insecure capability is less privileged than one at least one insecure capability
-   1. A role granting the "ADMIN" capability is less privileged than one granting all capabilities.
+   1. A role granting insecure capability is less privileged than one granting all capabilities.
    1. A role without setuid is less privileged than one has setuid.
    1. if no root is disabled, a role without 'root' setuid is less privileged than a role with 'root' setuid
    1. A role without setgid is less privileged than one has setgid.